Skip to content

 hello()

-This code has several style issues that Ruff can help fix:
+This code has several problems Ruff can find:

 • Unsorted and poorly formatted imports